Ayurveda and its Application in Yoga

 What is Ayurveda

 Ayurveda provides various rules of daily as well as seasonal regimens that can help as well as adjust with the movements of life that takes place with the passage of time.
-Different regimens as well as practices are there for the men as well as women as well as depending on the practices for different age group of people.
+Different regimens as well as practices are there for the men as well as women as well as depending on the practices for the different age group of people.
 So what is Ayurveda and where it fits in with all these?
-Using ayurveda one can easily promote positive health as well as immunities, creative features as well as higher awareness in the process.
+Using Ayurveda one can easily promote positive health as well as immunities, creative features as well as higher awareness in the process.
 Addition of Ayurveda in yoga can enhance the healing capabilities of the two considerably.

 What are the Benefits of Ayurveda